Two Weeks Sri Lanka Itinerary From a Local

 DAYS 12 and 13 HIKKADUWA

 You’ll end your two weeks Sri Lanka itinerary at this famous resort, ideal for snorkeling, scuba diving, and surfing.
 Enjoy a couple of relaxing days after a memorable sojourn in our country.
+Those looking for more inspiration can check out the best family-friendly beaches in Sri Lanka and we’ll do our best to accommodate your requests!
 The best times to visit Hikkaduwa are from November to April.

 DAY 14 DROP OFF AT THE AIRPORT